ramonheras/first-RESTful-API/README.md

 **4. Open the API documentation**

 Move to your preferred browser, and type the path `localhost:7777/doc`.
 The swagger documentation must show up.
+:pencil: The port might be different in your machine if you already set the env variable `'PORT`.
+Also note that env.defaults does not override your local env vars.

 ----